 CIRTL Teaching as Research Series

-CIRTL Network Teaching as Research programming brings together graduate students, postdocs, and faculty from across nearly 40 CIRTL research universities through live Zoom meetings to discuss design and methodology for classroom research projects, share useful resources, present preliminary results, and get constructive advice.
+CIRTL Network Teaching as Research programming brings together graduate students, postdocs, and faculty from across 45 CIRTL research universities through Zoom meetings and events to discuss design and methodology for classroom research projects, share useful resources, present preliminary results, and get constructive advice.
 Recordings will be available on YouTube for some events.

 Upcoming Events